12mre1/12mre1.github.io/_posts/2020-11-15-An-Intro-to-OLS-Regression.md

 __3. Non-linear Least Squares__
 This is another generalization where, although we still minimize the sum of squared errors, we no longer assume the prediction-response relationship is linear.
-Since the solution in this case is often not available in closed form, numerical methods are often used to iterative optimize the error surface.
+Since the solution in this case is often not available in closed form, numerical methods are often used to iteratively optimize the error surface.

 __4. Regularized Regression__
 How do we avoid extremely large coefficients?
 One option is to minimize LS error subject to a constraint on the total sum of the